 Current use: Many improvements have been made at the airport including; the addition of a new taxiway, visual navigation aids, automated weather observation system (AWOS), internal access roads, upgrading of the aircraft tie-down area, and the installation of taxiway reflectors.
-One of the key tenants is LifeFlight air ambulance.
+Key tenants are LifeFlight air ambulance and our FBO Sundance Aviation.

 Future plans: Other improvements, such as the construction of new taxi lanes and hanger sites, and upgrades to existing entry will be constructed in 2017.
-The Port has secured 3 million in FFA Grants funds for 2017 for these upgrades and pavement maintenance preservation project for both runways.
+In 2018 the completion of entryway along with archway and helipads.